Slow movement (culture)

+The slow movement is a cultural initiative that advocates for a reduction in the pace of modern life, encouraging individuals to embrace a more thoughtful and deliberate approach to their daily activities.

+It was an offshoot of the slow food movement, which began in 1986 as a protest led by Carlo Petrini against the opening of a McDonald's restaurant in Rome's Piazza di Spagna.

+The key ideas of the slow movement include prioritizing quality over quantity, savoring the present moment, and fostering connections with people and the environment.
+It encourages a more intentional approach to daily activities, promoting sustainable practices and mindfulness.
+The movement spans various domains such as food, cities, education, fashion, and more, advocating for a balanced and holistic lifestyle that resists the fast-paced demands of modern society.

+Initiatives linked to this movement include the Cittaslow organization to promote slowness in cities, most notably Rome, Naples, and Paris.
+Car-free days and banning Vespas to reduce urban noise are a few initiatives.

+Origins

-The slow movement (sometimes capitalised Slow movement or Slow Movement) advocates a cultural shift toward slowing down life's pace.
-It began with Carlo Petrini's protest against the opening of a McDonald's restaurant in Piazza di Spagna, Rome, in 1986 that sparked the creation of the slow food movement.
-Over time, this developed into a subculture in other areas, like the Cittaslow organisation for "slow cities".
-The "slow" epithet has subsequently been applied to a variety of activities and aspects of culture.
+The slow movement is a cultural movement which advocates slowing down the pace of human life.
+It emerged from the slow food movement, and Carlo Petrini's 1986 protest against the opening of a McDonald's restaurant in the Piazza di Spagna, Rome.

-Geir Berthelsen and his creation of The World Institute of Slowness presented a vision in 1999 for an entire "slow planet" and a need to teach the world the way of slowness.
-In Carl Honoré's 2004 book, In Praise of Slow, he describes the slow movement thus:
+Geir Berthelsen's The World Institute of Slowness presented a vision in 1999 for a "slow planet".

+In Carl Honoré's 2004 book, In Praise of Slow, he describes the slow movement as:

-Professor Guttorm Fløistad summarises the philosophy, stating:
+Norwegian professor Guttorm Fløistad summarises the philosophy, stating:

-The slow movement is not organised and controlled by a single organisation.
-A fundamental characteristic of the slow movement is that it is propounded, and its momentum maintained, by individuals who constitute an expanding global community.
-Its popularity has grown considerably since the rise of slow food and Cittaslow in Europe, with slowness initiatives spreading worldwide.

-Slow Art and Slow Art Day
+Beliefs

+Art

-Slow Art Day is a global art movement, which was founded by Phil Terry and officially launched in 2009.
-During one day in April each year, museums and art galleries across the world host events focused on intentionally experiencing art slowly through slow looking.
-The movement aims to help people to discover the joy of looking at art, typically through observing a painting or sculpture for 10–15 minutes, often followed by discussion.
-The Slow Art Day HQ team publishes an Annual Report each year on their website, which features a range of events hosted by art institutions.
+Slow Art Day was founded by Phil Terry and officially launched in 2009.
+During one day in April each year, museums and art galleries around the world host events focused on intentionally experiencing art through "slow looking".
+The movement aims to help people discover the joy of looking at art, typically through observing a painting or sculpture for 10–15 minutes, often followed by discussion.
+The Slow Art Day team publishes an Annual Report each year on its website, which features a range of events hosted by art institutions.

 Ageing

-Slow ageing (or slow aging) is a scientifically backed and distinct approach to successful ageing, advocating a personal and wholly encompassing positive choice to the process of ageing.
+Slow ageing (or slow aging) is a distinct approach to successful ageing, advocating a personal and holistic positive approach to the process of ageing.
 Established as part of the broader slow movement in the 1980s, as opposed to the interventionist-based and commercially backed medical anti-aging system, it involves personal ownership and non-medical intervention options in gaining potential natural life extension.

 Cinema

-Slow cinema is a cinematography style which derives from the art film genre and which consists in conveying a sense of calculated slowness to the viewer.
+Slow cinema is a cinematography style which derives from the art film genre.
+It aims to convey a sense of calculated slowness to the viewer.
 Slow films often consist of a resistance to movement and emotion, a lack of causality and a devotion to realism.
 This is usually obtained through the use of long takes, minimalist acting, slow or inexistent camera movements, unconventional use of music and sparse editing.
-Well-known slow cinema directors are Béla Tarr, Nuri Bilge Ceylan, Abbas Kiarostami, Tsai Ming-Liang, Andrei Tarkovsky and Theo Angelopoulos.
+Slow cinema directors include Béla Tarr, Lav Diaz, Nuri Bilge Ceylan, Abbas Kiarostami, Tsai Ming-liang, Andrei Tarkovsky and Theo Angelopoulos.